SmitaMandhane9/Resume-Evaluation-AI-Agent-n8n-Google-Gemini-/README.md

 # Resume-Evaluation-AI-Agent-n8n-Google-Gemini

+## Problem Statement

+Recruiters and HR teams often receive hundreds of resumes via email, making it difficult, time-consuming and error-prone to manually screen and evaluate each candidate.
+Traditional resume screening methods are manual, inconsistent and can miss highly qualified candidates due to human fatigue or oversight.
+There is a growing need for an automated, intelligent and scalable way to analyze resumes as soon as they are received — helping organizations make faster, more accurate hiring decisions.

 This repository contains a fully automated solution designed to process incoming resumes via Gmail, extract their content and evaluate them using Google's Gemini AI model — all set up through [n8n.io](https://n8n.io), a powerful low-code automation platform.
 This project is ideal for HR teams, recruiters or companies looking to streamline candidate screening using AI.

 ## Key Features